Estimated reading time: 4 minutes

 When it comes to managing project resources, success can be defined as the enterprise’s ability to staff the right resources on the right activities and projects while maximizing the overall utilization rate.
 This definition carries a number of implications:

-- A firm’s productive resources are not equal: while some can be defined as “critical” to the business — either because they are rare and cannot be replaced easily, because they are costly, or because they have the unique skills or capabilities that help the firm stand out on the market — others are objectively less important to the survival and success of the organization.
-You need to take that difference into account when allocating resources: those projects with the highest potential return and strategic value should take priority when it comes to access to the top critical resources.
+• A firm’s productive resources are not equal.
+While some can be defined as “critical” to the business — either because they are rare and cannot be replaced easily, because they are costly, or because they have the unique skills or capabilities that help the firm stand out on the market — others are objectively less important to the survival and success of the organization.
+You need to take that difference into account when allocating resources.
+Those projects with the highest potential return and strategic value should take priority when it comes to accessing critical resources.

-- Finding and maintaining the perfect resource utilization rate is essential in order to maximize the return on resource investment, including labor expenses: On the one hand, paying high-skill workers full-time to have them work only part-time is obviously a waste of money.
-On the other hand, overworking your staff is hardly the way to go in order to attract and retain top talent.
+• Finding and maintaining the perfect resource utilization rate is essential in order to maximize the return on resource investment, including labor expenses.
+On the one hand, paying high-skill workers full-time to have them work only part-time is obviously a waste of money.
+On the other hand, overworking your staff is hardly the way to go to attract and retain top talent.
 But finding the sweet spot requires the ability to forecast work demand and resource capacity.
+This is where a resource management-oriented PPM system can come into play.

-- Both the availability of resources and the schedules and requirements of projects may evolve over time.
-This means that organizations and PMOs need the ability to track shifts in work demand and resource supply and to course-correct proactively when needed in order to maintain a healthy balance between work demand and resource supply.
+• Both the availability of resources and the schedules and requirements of projects may evolve over time.
+This means that organizations and PMOs need to track shifts in demand and resource supply and course-correct proactively when needed.
+This will maintain a healthy balance between work demand and resource supply.

-Poor performance of resource allocation and utilization often stems from one key problem: a lack of visibility and clarity over the pool of resources and the projects in the pipeline.
-If you are to make sure that supply matches demand over time, you need to be able to understand and track both supply and demand.
+Poor performance of resource allocation/utilization often stems from a lack of visibility and clarity into the resource pool.
+If that supply matches demand over time, you need to be able to understand and track both supply and demand.
 Here’s how a resource-management-oriented PPM tool can help.

 A Project Portfolio Management system provides a centralized repository offering an up-to-date overview of all project-related data.
 You get instant, anytime, anywhere access to a high-level view of your resource pool, with the ability to check availability at a glance to instantly identify what other activities a resource might be working on.